yxw007/vscode-translate-next/README.md

 This plugin has been used normally, everyone is welcome to experience, if you have any questions and suggestions, you can send me an issue to give feedback.
 If you are interested, you are especially welcome to join us, and let's improve this tool together.
-Help to make a star⭐, let more people know about this tool, thank you 🙏
+Help to click star ⭐, let more people know about this tool, thank you 🙏

 ## 📄 License